DataBiosphere/toil/docs/running/cliOptions.rst

   --scaleInterval SCALEINTERVAL
                         The interval (seconds) between assessing if the scale of the cluster needs to change.
-(Default: 60) --preemptableCompensation PREEMPTIBLECOMPENSATION
+(Default: 60) --preemptibleCompensation PREEMPTIBLECOMPENSATION
-                        The preference of the autoscaler to replace preemptable nodes with non-preemptable nodes, when
+                        The preference of the autoscaler to replace preemptible nodes with non-preemptible nodes, when
-                        preemptable nodes cannot be started for some reason.
+                        preemptible nodes cannot be started for some reason.
                         Defaults to 0.0.
 This value must be between 0.0 and 1.0, inclusive.
-A value of 0.0 disables such compensation, a value of 0.5 compensates two missing preemptable nodes with a non-preemptable one.
-A value of 1.0 replaces every missing pre-emptable node with a non-preemptable one.
+A value of 0.0 disables such compensation, a value of 0.5 compensates two missing preemptible nodes with a non-preemptible one.
+A value of 1.0 replaces every missing pre-emptable node with a non-preemptible one.
   --nodeStorage NODESTORAGE
                         Specify the size of the root volume of worker nodes when they are launched in gigabytes.
 You may want to